nats-io/nats.ws/README.md

   });
 ```

-To be aware of when a client closes, wait for the `closed()` promise to resolve.
+Be aware that when a client closes, you will need to wait for the `closed()`
-When it resolves, the client has finished and won't reconnect.
+promise to resolve.
+When it resolves, the client is done and will not reconnect.

 ### Async vs. Callbacks